wwnorton/style/guides-website/docs/javascript-style.md

 }
 ```

+### Arguments

-### Never name a parameter `arguments`.
+Never name a parameter `arguments`.
 This will take precedence over the `arguments` object that is given to every function scope.

 ```js